mozilla-l10n/documentation/src/tools/pontoon/adding_new_project.md

   * private (default) - only administrators can access the project.
   * public - the project is visible for everyone.

 Click **SAVE PROJECT** at the bottom of the page, then click **SYNC** to run a test sync.
 In the [Sync log](https://mozilla-pontoon-staging.herokuapp.com/sync/log/) you should be able to see if it succeeded or failed.
-When everything is synchronized correctly, you can go to the project's admin page and change its visibility to `public`.

 ### Tags